knah/VRCMods/README.md

 Settings:
  * Max mirror resolution - the maximum size of eye texture for mirror reflections.
 2048 is VRChat default, 4096 is mod default.
  * Force auto resolution - removes mirror resolution limits set by world maker.
 Off by default.
+ * Mirror MSAA - changes MSAA specifically for mirrors.
+Valid values are 0 (same as main camera), 1, 2, 4 and 8.
+Lower MSAA may lead to "shimmering" and jaggies, especially in VR.

 ## RuntimeGraphicsSettings
 A mod to allow tweaking some graphics settings at runtime to get those extra few frames.